2016 – 2017 Global CIO Survey has been saved

-To create value, CIOs must deliver IT capabilities that are aligned with key business priorities - CIOs told us their top five priorities are customers, growth, performance, cost, and innovation.
-In addition to business priorities, they should meet their businesses’ expectations of IT, such as improving business processes, reducing costs, maintaining IT systems, and managing cybersecurity.
-78% of CIOs said that strategic alignment of IT activities with business strategy was critical to their success, only 5% said it was a leading-class capability in their IT organisation.
+To create value, CIOs must deliver IT capabilities that are aligned with key business priorities - Belgian CIOs told us their top five priorities are customers, growth, cost, performance and innovation.
+In addition to business priorities, CIOs should meet their businesses’ expectations of IT, such as maintaining IT systems, improving business processes, reducing costs, developing the organisation’s digital capabilities and managing cybersecurity.

 This presents CIOs with a huge opportunity to drive strategic alignment through IT capabilities.
 To keep up with changing business needs, CIOs should develop IT capabilities to drive business value, enhance their own personal competencies, develop relationships with other executives, and develop and nurture their talent and teams.

 More than their global counterparts, Belgian CIOs have reported that the acquisition and retention of talent within their business unit is essential for CIO success.
 Attracting new talent that boosts innovation and transformation is indeed a major achievement for a change instigator.
 Moreover, the war for talent is just starting and detecting the right skilled people will be a tough challenge.
 The profile of the future IT worker will be a top engineer or architect demonstrating a high ability to be open-minded and innovative with a huge capacity to get acquainted with new technology.

 The digital iceberg

 Our data leads us to believe that some CIOs and business leaders view “digital” only as customer-facing, front-end tools and technologies - what we call the tip of the digital iceberg.
 Others view digital as a mind-set, where technology fundamentally transforms and shapes future business models.
 This requires embedding technology in every facet of the business, and demands a fundamentally different role for CIOs.